MARKET OVERVIEW

 1.4 The impact of the Covid-19 crisis on the foie gras market

-Foie gras has not enjoyed a strong resilience to the Covid-**-induced health crisis.
-Indeed, Michel Fruchet, president of the interprofessional foie gras centre, said: "With the closure of restaurants and then the absence of foreign customers in Paris throughout the summer of ****, consumption drops by ** to **% ".
-The cancellation of numerous ...
+Foie gras did not enjoy a strong resilience to the Covid-**-induced health crisis.
+Indeed, Michel Fruchet, President of the Centre Interprofessionnel du Foie Gras, said: "With restaurants closed and no foreign customers in Paris for the whole summer of ****, consumption is down by **-**%.
+The cancellation of numerous events, and the inability of many Michelin-starred restaurants to open for extended periods of time, have all taken their toll on foie gras consumption in France.

 2.1 Demand for foie gras in France